linuxserver/docker-mods/README.md

 ```

 ### Example Wrapper Script
-To configure the last entry from the [Examples](./README.md#examples) section above, create and save a file called `striptracks-custom.sh` to `/config` containing the following text:
+To configure the last entry from the [Examples](./README.md#examples) section above, create and save a file called `flac2mp3-custom.sh` to `/config` containing the following text:
 ```shell
 #!/bin/bash